Eli-YiLi/WSSS_MMSeg/README.md

     ln -s [path to your voc pseudo-mask] voc12/VOC2012/ppmg ln -s [path to your coco pseudo-mask] coco2014/voc_format/ppmg

-    (install mmsegmentation and mmcv(our version is 1.1.4) as MMSegmentation part)
+    (install mmsegmentation(our version is 0.8.0) and mmcv(our version is 1.1.4) as MMSegmentation part)

     (train and val, slurm)
     bash tools/run_wsss.sh [Partition] [Dataset] [Architecture]